Oracle Java Licensing and Audit FAQ Guide

 Oracle may initiate a Java audit (or a softer license review) based on several possible triggers or red flags:

-- Customer History: If your organization has a history of compliance issues or audits with Oracle on other products, Oracle might extend scrutiny to Java.
+- Customer History: If your organization has a history of compliance issues or audits with Oracle related to other products, Oracle may extend scrutiny to Java.
 Past non-compliance makes Oracle more vigilant.

 - Whistleblowers/Internal Reports: In some cases, Oracle audits are prompted by insider information.
 An unhappy employee or contractor might report that “Company X is using Oracle Java without a license.”
 This can lead Oracle to investigate.